Finding the Right Home Remodeler

 What do you do when you are researching home builders?
 Call their references.
-Who better to help guide your decision than other homeowners who have experience with the same home renovation or construction project as you!
+Who better to help guide your decision than other homeowners who have experience with the same home renovation or construction project as you?

-What do you ask those references?
+What do you ask for those references?
 At Sardone Construction, we have a reference sheet we offer with suggested questions we think homeowners should use to guide their process.
-Here are a three questions we recommend asking anytime you are interviewing a reference or a home builder for an upcoming project:
+Here are three questions we recommend asking anytime you are interviewing a reference or a home builder for an upcoming project:

 Why did you originally choose to work with __________ [company]?